MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Caesar-Cipher/instructions.md

 ## Task

-Use the structure diagram to create a sub-program that will encrypt a plain text message and return the cipher text.
+Use the structure diagram to create a sub-program that will encrypt a plaintext message and return the ciphertext.

 All punctuation and spaces are ignored.
-The cipher text will be lowercase.
+The ciphertext will be lowercase.

 Save the code as `caesar.py`.